AniketAshokPawar/HR_Practice/HR_Questions_01.md

 ```
 ### Q.3 Explain your current project.

-Currently, I am working on **Designcenter X**, Siemens' cloud-based CAD solution, which is used for designing 3D parts and assemblies, including sheet-metal components, and creating 2D engineering drawings from them.
+Currently, I am working on **Designcenter X**, cloud version of NX, a CAD software, which is used for designing industrial components.

-In my project, I mainly test functionalities related to **holes and datum features in the 3D environment**, and annotations such as **Datum Feature Symbol, Feature Control Frame, and Hole and Thread Callout** in the 2D environment.
+In my project, I mainly test functionalities like **holes and datum plane in the 3D environment**, and annotations such as **Datum Feature Symbol, Feature Control Frame, and Hole and Thread Callout** in the 2D environment.

 As a QA, I work on both **new and existing functionalities**.
 For new features, I understand the acceptance criteria from user stories, create test cases and test data, and perform functional and integration testing.
 I also perform regression testing to make sure existing functionality is not impacted by new changes.

-One of the challenges is the complexity of CAD workflows.
-For example, I test functionality with simple and complex parts, assemblies, and different application modes such as EIP and CIP.
+One of the challenge of this project is the complexity of CAD workflows.
+For example, Testing the functionality with simple and complex parts, assemblies, and different application modes such as EIP and CIP, also testing with imported files.

 For automation, I mainly use **Playwright and TypeScript** to automate end-to-end workflows, including complex and sometimes slow CAD operations.